ettoredn/container-php-fpm/README.md

 ## TODOS

+- Remove usage of APP_DEBUG as it is application specific and should be set from the Dockerfile of the web app (e.g. symfony project)
-- Use APP_DEBUG to toggle Xdebug.
-Use XDEBUG_REMOTE_HOST to set the remote host to connect to.
+- Use XDEBUG_REMOTE_HOST to set the remote host to connect to.